 - Storage Tank Issues – The storage tanks under the RV hold fresh water, water from the sinks and shower, and water from the toilet.
 The tank that is most likely to experience issues is the tank from the toilet.
 Maintain your black water tank by making sure to use enough water when flushing, using toilet paper that is approved for RV use, and never flushing anything except toilet paper.

 - Old Batteries – Just like car batteries, RV batteries will eventually need to be replaced.
 RV batteries that are well-maintained last much longer than those that aren’t.
 Batteries that contain water need to be topped off regularly and not allowed to go dry.

 - Window or Door Latch Problems – Because RVs do a lot of twisting, turning, and bumping while they drive, the door and window latches can easily get misaligned and become difficult to use.
 Maintain the latches by leveling the camper as much as possible each time you use it and occasionally adjusting the latches when necessary.

 See all related product liability lawsuits our attorneys covered so far.

 Do I Have a Heartland Trailer Recalls Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Heartland Trailers Recall Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Heartland Trailers Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one has been injured by a recalled Heartland Trailer, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.